RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Utilities

-This menu contains various utility functions.
+This menu contains various utilities.

+**Orphaned data cleanup**

+This utility makes it possible to remove media files, gamelist.xml entries and custom collection entries that are orphaned, i.e. their corresponding game files no longer exist.
+How to use this utility is explained in more detail elsewhere in this document.

 **Rescan ROM directory**

-This menu option will rescan the ROM directory for any changes such as added or removed games and systems without having to restart the application.
+This utility will rescan the ROM directory for any changes such as added or removed games and systems without having to restart the application.
+But don't use this utility to reload changes to gamelist.xml files that you have made outside ES-DE as this can lead to data corruption.
+If you need to manually edit your gamelist.xml files then do this while ES-DE is shut down.

 ### Quit / Quit EmulationStation